MoutPessemier/A-Survey-On-The-Impact-of-Customer-Chatbots-on-E-commerce/README.md

 In this thesis, we will take a better look at the impact customer chatbots have had on the e-commerce industry.

-&copy; 2021 - 2022 by Mout Pessemier, Rob De Putter and Laurens Keymolen
+&copy; 2021 - 2022 by Mout Pessemier, Rob De Putter and Laurens Van Keymolen